melissajg/Lending-Marketplace-IOS-App/README.md

 - [ ] Registration Screen
 * User can create a new account
 - [ ] Stream
-* User can view a feed of photos
+* User can view a feed of post
-* User can double tap a photo to like
 - [ ] Creation
 * User can post a new photo to their feed
 - [ ] Search